aleborellini77/php-oop/README.md

 - **private** --> The private visibility grants that properties/methods could be used only inside the same class.
 - **protected** --> The protected level instead is a mix of the previous two: it grants the use of properties/methods inside for sure that class, but also inside other classes that comes from that same class (*inheritance* principle).

-Looking at the table above covering some of the most commond magic methods of php we can see that there are two methods used to get/set properties that are inaccesible (because of `private` level of visibility).<br/>
+Looking at the table above covering some of the most common magic methods of php we can see that there are two methods used to get/set properties that are inaccesible (because of `private` level of visibility).<br/>
-__get() and set() methods are really useful because in this way we can make accessible private properties outside the class, but they are giving this permission to all properties and so you have to use them carefully: if you are using them, every time you add a new private property you have to add an exception (with an `if` condition to your __get() and __set() functions).
+__get() and set() methods are really useful because in this way we can make accessible private properties outside the class, but, if declared in a "general way" ( __get() & __set() ), they are giving this permission to all properties and so you have to use them carefully: if you are using them, every time you add a new private property you have to add an exception (with an `if` condition to your __get() and __set() global functions).
 It's quite slow and verbose probably.<br/>
 The best way to move here is to define a **specific getter/setter function** --> the praxis tells us to define the method using `get+NameOfPropertyInCapitalLetter` or `set+NameOfPropertyInCapitalLetter`.
 ```
 class Bike {